 About this campground

-- Do not leave any rubbish, food scraps or any other items on the island and do not bury any rubbish.
+- Please remove your rubbish when you leave the island.
+Do not leave any rubbish, food scraps or any other items in the national park and do not bury any rubbish.
+Stow rubbish to secure it from animals and the wind.

-- Bury toilet waste in a hole at least 50 centimetres deep at least 100 metres away from campsites and other public areas.
+- Where toilets are not provided, bury toilet waste in a hole at least 50 centimetres deep at least 100m away from campsites and other public areas.

 Gallery